-1 Verify that there are no current timer sessions pending on the switch.
+1 Check to verify that there are no current timer sessions pending on the switch.

 '''

 -> show configuration status

 File configuration: none scheduled

 '''

 2 Apply the file by executing the configuration apply using the in keyword with the relevant time frame specified.